Brighton City Airport

-With the first flight from the site taking place in 1910, and an official opening in 1911, it is the oldest airport in the UK and the oldest purpose-built commercial airport in the world still in operation.
+It is the oldest airport in the UK and the oldest purpose-built commercial airport in the world still in operation.
+The first flight from the site took place in 1910 and the airport officially opened in 1911.
 It is now owned by Brighton City Airport Ltd (BCAL).
 The 1930s Art Deco terminal building designed by R Stavers Hessell Tiltman is listed grade II*.
 The airport is 1 NM west of Shoreham-by-Sea at Lancing in the Adur district of West Sussex.
 It is situated immediately to the south of the A27 road, between Brighton and Worthing, and immediately to the north of the West Coastway railway line.